morey-tech/managed-argocd-lab-template/README.md

 ```

 ### 3.2.
 Create a Kubernetes cluster using `kind`.
-For the lab, you will need a cluster to deploy the application Helm charts to.
-You can skip this section if you brought a cluster to the lab.
+To deploy the application Helm charts during the lab, you will need a cluster.
+You could skip this section if you brought a cluster to the lab.
 Otherwise, you will create one on your local machine using `kind`.

 1. Create a cluster using `kind` and specify your *environment* name.
    ```
    kind create cluster --name <environment-name>
    ```

-   You should see the follow output:
+   You should see the following output:
    ```
    Creating cluster "<environment-name>" ...
    ✓ Ensuring node image (kindest/node:v1.25.2) 🖼